cubelify/cubelify-docs/docs/overlay/getting-started/initial-setup.md

 :::note

-This is not required, however if you do not log in some features will be unavailable.
+This is not required; however, if you do not log in, some features will be unavailable.

 :::